A rich and decadent Japanese hojicha tea latte made with a frothy cream topping that’s both sweet and a little salty.

 STEP 3: Cover teapot and steep for 5 minutes.

 STEP 4: Strain tea leaves and pour hot tea into a cup.
 Stir in brown sugar until completely dissolved.

 STEP 5: Lightly whip heavy cream, sugar, salt, and vanilla extract.

 Whip using a handheld milk frother for about 10 seconds.
 Once it has thickened, stop whisking — it’s done.

 The tricky part is not to overwhip.
 We don’t want whipped cream with the stiff peaks.

-When you try to pour the cream, it should be able to, but just slowly.
+The consistency to aim for is a thickened cream.
+When you try to pour the cream, it should be able to but just slowly.

 If you overwhipped, just add a little more heavy cream (one teaspoon at a time) and stir it in using a spoon.

 STEP 6: Pour cream froth into cup with tea.

 The cream froth is light since we whipped air into it, so it’ll suspend itself on top of the tea for a bit.